Best Practices in Legal Fee Analysis:

-Legal fee analysis is the comprehensive review and analysis of attorney fees and costs in an outside legal matter.
-Professionals who routinely perform outside or third-party legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors.
+Legal fee analysis is the comprehensive review and analysis of attorney fees and costs by an outside party in a legal matter.
+Professionals who routinely perform outside or third-party legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute neutrals, and legal bill reviewers.

-This professional code of conduct is considered the professional mainstream of legal fee analysis.
-All our members (i.e. fully qualified attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors) have pledged to follow Best Practices in Outside Legal Fee Analysis:
+All our members (i.e. fully qualified attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute neutrals, and legal bill reviewers) are signatories to Best Practices in Legal Fee Analysis:

 1. Adhere to the proper standard of reasonableness.

 3. Keep updated on the latest jurisprudence on reasonable attorney fees and expenses.

 4. Keep updated on the latest scholarship on reasonable attorney fees and expenses (i.e. empirical papers, studies, surveys, and reports).